IMNMV/Projects/README.md

 Simulation World is a project to try out simulations under various conditions.

-Agent V Agent is the beginnings of my exploration into simulations with LLMs.
+Agent V Agent is an exploration into simulations with LLMs.
 The plan is to give a 2+ ChatBots a goal in a given environment with rules to abide by and see the choices they make.
 Eventually this will be scaled up to test for other emergent properties.